 Sub-optimal function in any one of these is likely to have adverse effects on animal productivity and financial performance, according to vet Dr Elizabeth Berry.
 “Trace element supplementation to help calves and yearlings make maximum use of forage is good business as well as affordable and easy.”

-The recommendation is to give a 180-day duration Tracesure bolus twice a year for a constant release of essential trace elements.
+The recommendation is to give a Tracesure bolus twice a year for a constant release of essential trace elements, for 6 months.
 This is made possible by the leaching bolus technology, developed by and exclusive to Animax.
 The company’s specialists are available for information about the most suitable bolus to use for specific circumstances.

 It makes sense to focus on things you can control that will impact productivity and help minimise avoidable losses and production costs.
 One obvious example is maximising productivity from forage.
 In beef and sheep, exactly the same principles apply as alongside.
 Indeed, compared with dairy heifers the payback is much quicker.